renwickm/reading-notes/README.md

 # My Reading Notes!

+Hello, my name is Matthew Renwick and my pronouns are (he/him).
+I am currently a student at Code Fellows in the Software Development course.
+Computers and tech have always been a part of

 *This is where I'm going to put my reading assignments!*

 **Growth mindset** is a concept derived from the combination of thought and motivation.
 Those seeking ***self-improvements**** re-direct their mindset in order to successfully promote their pre-determined goal.
 These goal/s, derived through thought, are charged through motivational factors such as personal, peer, cultural or societal influences.